PKGeorgiev/Delphi-JsonToDelphiClass/README.md

 * Socurce Code restructored
 * Parser logic are seperated from GUI logic
 * Fixed bug in the RegEx for recognizing an ISO8601 Date
+* Serialization removed the "noise" of List<T> i.e. includes internal properties that did not exist in the original JSON string.
+* Generated code uses TobjectList<T>

 Generates Delphi Classes based on JSON string.
 Just like XML Data Binding, but for JSON.

 Main features: